awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 Pattern: `^[a-zA-Z][a-zA-Z0-9_]*`
 Required: Yes

+ ** [Tags](#API_CreatePredictor_RequestSyntax) **   <a name="forecast-CreatePredictor-request-Tags"></a>
+The optional metadata that you apply to the predictor to help you categorize and organize them\.
+Each tag consists of a key and an optional value, both of which you define\.
+The following basic restrictions apply to tags:
++ Maximum number of tags per resource \- 50\.
++ For each resource, each tag key must be unique, and each tag key can have only one value\.
++ Maximum key length \- 128 Unicode characters in UTF\-8\.
++ Maximum value length \- 256 Unicode characters in UTF\-8\.
++ If your tagging schema is used across multiple services and resources, remember that other services may have restrictions on allowed characters\.
+Generally allowed characters are: letters, numbers, and spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
++ Tag keys and values are case sensitive\.
++ Do not use `aws:`, `AWS:`, or any upper or lowercase combination of such as a prefix for keys as it is reserved for AWS use\.
+You cannot edit or delete tag keys with this prefix\.
+Values can have this prefix\.
+If a tag value has `aws` as its prefix but the key does not, then Forecast considers it to be a user tag and will count against the limit of 50 tags\.
+Tags with only the key prefix of `aws` do not count against your tags per resource limit\.
+Type: Array of [Tag](API_Tag.md) objects
+Array Members: Minimum number of 0 items\.
+Maximum number of 200 items\.
+Required: No

  ** [TrainingParameters](#API_CreatePredictor_RequestSyntax) **   <a name="forecast-CreatePredictor-request-TrainingParameters"></a>
 The hyperparameters to override for model training\.
 The hyperparameters that you can override are listed in the individual algorithms\.
 For the list of supported algorithms, see [Choosing an Amazon Forecast Algorithm](aws-forecast-choosing-recipes.md)\.
 Type: String to string map
+Map Entries: Minimum number of 0 items\.
+Maximum number of 100 items\.
 Key Length Constraints: Maximum length of 256\.
 Key Pattern: `^[a-zA-Z0-9\-\_\.\/\[\]\,\\]+$`
 Value Length Constraints: Maximum length of 256\.